pesticide use inputs

 - Research projects

 - Research units and teams involved

-Research units and teams involved in "Developing and disseminating innovations"
+Research units and teams involved in "Managing pests and optimizating pesticide use"

 |Click on the title to see the web site||Member institutes and partners||Scientists number||Director||Description|